adarachel/readwithraq/README.md

 Welcome to ReadWithRaq, a book review blog that aims to provide honest and unbiased reviews of a wide range of books.
 While we're still in the process of fine-tuning the website, our ultimate goal is to create a platform where readers can discover new books and share their thoughts with the community.

+## Deployment

+This site is currently deployed at https://readwithraq.netlify.app

 ## Key Features

 - **User-Friendly Interface**: Our website offers an intuitive and user-friendly interface, making it easy for visitors to navigate and find reviews that interest them.